A Wider Look at the Wine Industry

 Earlier this month, we kicked off wine fair season with Stefano Belli’s Vino Indipendente in Calvisano, a small, rather nondescript town south of Brescia, but where, for one day in mid-January, it becomes a hub for natural wine lovers, gathering to taste the wines of the 65 exhibitors and catch up after the holidays.
 CASTELLO…

-Read the full article*** **** 2020 alsace biodynamic biodynamic wine champagne chardonnay craft beer dessert wine english wine fermentation Filippo Filippi fortified wine france Friuli Garganega italian wine italy loire valley Madeira making wine natural fermentation natural wine organic wine piedmont sangiovese Sicily soave Soave DOC syrah tuscany Vendemmia 2016 veneto Vinitaly VinNatur vintage2016 volcanic terroir white wine wine winemaker winemaking winery wine tasting €€
+Read the full article*** **** 2020 alsace biodynamic biodynamic wine champagne chardonnay craft beer dessert wine english wine fermentation Filippo Filippi fortified wine france Garganega italian wine italy jura loire valley Madeira making wine natural fermentation natural wine organic wine piedmont sangiovese Sicily soave Soave DOC syrah tuscany Vendemmia 2016 veneto Vinitaly VinNatur vintage2016 volcanic terroir white wine wine winemaker winemaking winery wine tasting €€